nevraka/Little-Orange-Fish/README.md

 ## MVP

--There are orange player fish, sharks and blue fish in the sea.
+- There are orange player fish, sharks and blue fish in the sea.
--The player controls the orange fish vertically in main game.
+- The player controls the orange fish vertically in main game.
--Other fish swim from the right edge from screen.
+- Other fish swim from the right edge from screen.
--If blue fish touches the player, the player gains a score.
+- If blue fish touches the player, the player gains a score.
--Otherwise, a shark touches the player, the game is over.
+- Otherwise, a shark touches the player, the game is over.
--Speed will increase after certain scores.
+- Speed will increase after certain scores.

 ## Backlog